 frost smoke - Condensed water vapour that forms as a mist above any open sea water in very cold weather.

-GG.A. / general assistant - a position with British Antarctic Survey, actually quite a specific assistant as these are people with advanced mountaineering skills and experience who accompany those without (i.e. scientists) on extended trips of weeks or even a month or two or three in the field to carry out field work.
+GG.A. / general assistant - a position with British Antarctic Survey, actually quite a specific assistant as these are people with advanced mountaineering skills and experience who accompany those without (i.e. scientists) on extended trips of weeks or even months in the field to carry out field work.
 The G.A.'s job is to make sure the scientist is able to do his scientific duties as un-hindered as possible and also to protect him from Antarctica (and possibly himself).

 gale - A strong wind.
 On the Beaufort Scale - used to gauge the speed of the wind, a gale has winds of 39 to 46 miles per hour (62 to 74 kilometres per hour).
 Gales can break twigs off trees (not that you can tell in Antarctica) and make walking very difficult.
 Gales are common in Antarctica.